JLObjPy¶

 - jlPyApply: (String, String, %) -> %

-to the Python object pyobj.
-For example: Numpy needs to be installed, see the Julia package CondaPkg. example{jlPyApply(“numpy”, “array”, jpyobj(“[1,2,3]”))} creates a numpy array from the Python list [1,2,3]. jlApply(“math”, “sqrt”, 2) computes the square root of 2.
+jlPyApply(mod, func, pyobj)applies the Python functionfuncfrom the modulemodto the Python object pyobj.
+For example: Numpy needs to be installed, see the Julia package CondaPkg. example{jlPyApply(“numpy”, “array”, jpyobj(“[1,2,3]”))} creates a numpy array from the Python list [1,2,3]. jlPyApply(“math”, “sqrt”, 2) computes the square root of 2.

 - jlPyApply: (String, String, %, %) -> %